apache/apisix/docs/en/latest/how-to-build.md

   make install
   ```

-  **Note**: It will definitely be a problem set of dependency failed installation, If you fail to install with `make deps` and get an error message like `Could not find header file for LDAP`.
-Similarly, you can use this method to solve installation problems such as `Could not find header file for PCRE` or others.
+  **Note**: If you fail to install dependency packages using `make deps` and get an error message like `Could not find header file for LDAP/PCRE/openssl`, you can use this general method to solve problems.

-  The general solution: Based on `luarocks`’s support of adding custom packages(from this [link](https://github.com/luarocks/luarocks/wiki/Config-file-format)), use a third-party tool to install the missing package, and add its address to the project's configuration file to be identified by project.
+  The general solution: `luarocks` supports adding custom packages to projects(from this [link](https://github.com/luarocks/luarocks/wiki/Config-file-format)).
+Use a third-party tool to install the missing package and add its installation directory to the project's configuration file.
+The method is applied to macOS, ubuntu, Centos and other operating systems, and the specific solution for macOS are given here for reference only.

   Solution for macOS: